xonsh/xonsh/docs/xonshconfig.rst

 --------------------
-This is a list (JSON Array) of dicts (JSON objects) that represent the foreign shells to inspect for extra start up information, such as environment variables and aliases.
+This is a list (JSON Array) of dicts (JSON objects) that represent the foreign shells to inspect for extra start up information, such as environment variables, aliases, and foreign shell functions.
 The suite of data gathered may be expanded in the future.
 Each shell dictionary unpacked and passed into the ``xonsh.foreign_shells.foreign_shell_data()`` function.
 Thus these dictionaries have the following structure:

 :shell: *str, required* - The name or path of the shell, such as "bash" or "/bin/sh".
 :interactive: *bool, optional* - Whether the shell should be run in interactive mode.